 Infertility is a common condition that can often dishearten couples in their goals to have children.
 In Vitro Fertilisation (IVF) is used to overcome a range of fertility issues, including women with ovulation disorders, men experiencing male factor infertility or other unexplained infertility issues.

 It can also be a potential solution for cancer patients who are looking to preserve their fertility for the future.
 Whatever your reason, undergoing fertility treatment is a major decision.
 It’s important to speak to a fertility specialist that you trust.

-If you are over 35 years of age then seeking the advice of Dr Joseph Sgroi is advisable after 6 months of not being able to conceive.
+If you are over 35 years of age, then seeking the advice of Dr Joseph Sgroi is recommended after 6 months of not being able to conceive.